(The 2018 application process will open November 1)

 Review and interview process

 After our admissions committee has reviewed your application, you will be contacted via email.
 You may be asked to conduct a 30 minute interview with one of our program faculty by phone or videoconference (e.g. Skype or Facetime).
-Final decisions and lab placements will be communicated on or before February 15, 2017.
-Students offered a placement will have 30 days after notification to accept.
+Interviews will occur February 28 - March 9, 2018.
+Final decisions and lab placements will be communicated on or before March 15, 2018.
+Students offered a placement will have 14 days after notification to accept.